Cybersecurity

 - Senior-level: Cybersecurity Manager, Cybersecurity Engineer, Chief Information Security Officer

-Many professionals are involved in Cybersecurity, including consulting, research, IT technology, programming, and engineering.
+Many professionals are involved in Cybersecurity, including consulting, research, IT, programming, and engineering.

 Should I get a degree in CIS?

 At ECC, you'll have an academic advisor on day one to work with you on everything career-related.
-You'll work together to design an educational plan tailored to your goal of entering the workforce or starting at a community college and then transferring to finish a bachelor's degree.
-Your advisor will help you with a clear pathway to follow and help you get all the necessary information to make a well-informed decision about your future.
+You'll collaborate to create an educational plan focused on entering the workforce, starting at community college, and transferring for a bachelor's degree.
+Your advisor will provide a clear pathway and guide you in gathering the necessary information to make informed future decisions.

 Learn more about the Cybersecurity department at ECC!